jhforster/jhforster.github.io/_posts/2018-03-05-cleaning-cast-iron-pans-for-lazy-people.md

 Is this the perfect technique?
 No, probably not.
 But I can clean a cast iron skillet in a few moments without any hassle and it is always in good shape the next time I go to use it.
 Good enough for me.
 The salt technique took too much time.
 Rubbing oil into the pan with a paper towel tends to leave some paper fibers behind on the pan, which ends up making things stick.
 Keep it simple.
 Metal on metal.
 Dry over high heat.
 Done.

 **Note:** you should definitely still properly season your pan from time to time.
 This is just for day to day upkeep.

+[^1]: Flax seed oil never worked very well for me despite spending a lot of time being **very particular** in trying to get it right.
+It ended up giving my pan an uneven, tacky surface.
+[^2]: You'll get sick of this method as you continue to pour more salt into the pan to try for a third time to scape off the stubborn last bits in your pan (and you want there to be stubborn bits – searing things on high heat is one of the great joys of using cast iron in the first place).
+[^3]: They are okay but somewhat flimsy and the edge will inevitably melt if you clean the pan while it is warm (and, you know, easiest to clean...).